Critical Review: MassRoots (MSRT) vs. Its Competitors

-This table compares MassRoots and its rivals revenue, earnings per share and valuation.
+This table compares MassRoots and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue